 - Represented wireless carrier in employment dispute.

-- Represented software company in antitrust lawsuits brought by indirect purchasers taken to trial state courts and before European Commission.
+- Represented software company in antitrust lawsuits brought by indirect purchasers taken to trial state courts.

 - Represented software company in nationwide consumer class action alleging violations of Washington Consumer Protection Act and RICO.

 - Represented pharmaceutical company in indemnification action and related qui tam fee dispute.

 - Represented utility in defeating preliminary injunction threatening construction of new generating capacity.

 - "2020 Employment Law Update," moderator (November 2020)